signalfx/gdi-specification/specification/repository.md

   - MUST have troubleshooting information in `README.md`
   - MUST have license information in `README.md`
 - MUST NOT have a `RELEASING.md` file or any release process documentation
+- MAY have a `RELEASING.md` file that documents the release process, but this file MUST NOT document private processes.
+For projects that use private release jobs, the `RELEASING.md` file may be absent or just contain the following note:
-  - The release process involves signing built packages and binaries and thus must be kept private and not exposed publicly.
+  > The release process involves signing built packages and binaries and thus
-  - Exception: Go libraries
+  > must be kept private and not exposed publicly.
 - MUST add the [SECURITY.md](templates/SECURITY.md)
   - SHOULD add dependabot information to `SECURITY.md` if applicable
 - SHOULD NOT contain comprehensive application examples.
 Application examples